Ivan12138a/CausalDRL/README.md

 # CausalDRL

-The data, code and weight files for CausalDRL will be gradually released with the review process of the submitting manuscript.
+The data, code, and weight files for CausalDRL will be gradually released in accordance with the review process of the submitted manuscript.